 Hario Scale Review

-The Hario scale has a compact and lightweight footprint.
+The Hario v60 drip scale has a compact and lightweight footprint.
 At the same time, it is still large enough to accommodate most brewers, servers, and portafilters.
 The scale runs on two AAA batteries and has an auto-off feature after 5 minutes.
 It also has the valuable feature that when the timer is running, the auto-off feature is disabled until the timer stops (or reaches 99:59)- so you won’t have to worry about your scale turning off mid-brew.

 These varying levels are more than sufficient for most manual brewing methods.
 The Hario scale does not start weighing until 2 grams have been added and has a maximum capacity of 2000g.
-The idea behind this design decision is that to have uniform accuracy all the way up to 2000g would have greatly increased the cost.
+The idea behind this design decision is that to have uniform accuracy up to 2000g would have greatly increased the cost.
 As it is, we have never really found accuracy to be a major issue.
 Does it compare to the Acaia scale in this regard?
-Of course not, but this is significantly cheaper and so that shouldn’t come as a surprise.
+Of course not, but this is significantly cheaper so that shouldn’t come as a surprise.

-The Hario scale is known to have issues with lag (as almost all coffee scales do at this price range).
+The Hario v60 drip scale is known to have issues with lag (as almost all coffee scales do at this price range).
 While it hasn’t been a major issue, we have certainly found that especially for V60, even the slight lag is irritating.

 So is the Hario Scale still worth it?
 In my opinion, while it used to be the go-to coffee scale, it now feels a bit dated and plain.
 Can it still suffice for home brewing?
 Of course it can, but it is no longer the best option, nor even necessarily a recommended option.
-There are now competing scales like the Timemore Black Mirror that are of a similar price range but excel the Hario in performance.
+There are now competing scales like the Timemore Black Mirror that fall in a similar price range but surpass the Hario in terms of features and performance.

-Who Is The Hario Scale For?
+Who Is The Hario v60 Drip Scale For?